 Comparable Bottlings

-Take, for example, the Macallan 1928 50 Year Old Anniversary Malt.
-The 50 year old was released in 1983 and was the oldest whisky released by Macallan at that time.
+For example, the Macallan 1928 50 Year Old Anniversary Malt was released in 1983 and was the oldest whisky released by Macallan at that time.
 It has a label reminiscent of the Macallan 25 YO Anniversary Malts, except that the ‘50’ on the label is in blue rather than red.
 It is, like the Millenniums, presented in fairly understated packaging.
 The difference lies in the price.
-The most recent sale of the Macallan 1928 to Year Old was at Sotheby’s New York where the bottle sold for £61,029.70 (£79,338.60 with buyer’s fees).
+In 2025 you could add a bottle of this iconic whisky to your collection for £42,000 (£49,560 with buyer’s fees).

-Springbank has a long history of releasing bottles at a price lower than what would be expected for a large and successful distillery.
+Springbank has a long history of releasing bottles at a price lower than what would be expected for an established and respected distillery.
 For example, in 2022 Springbank released a 30 year old bottling, limited to just 1,800 bottles, for £850.
-This is an incredibly low price for a 30 year old whisky, let alone a Springbank.
+This was an incredibly low price for a 30 year old whisky, let alone a Springbank.
+The price immediately jumped to over £3,000 at auction.
+Even in 2025 the value remained at £1,500 to £1,800 (including buyers premium and auction dependent).

 If Springbank can increase the prices of bottles on the secondary market then there is potentially a lot of upward mobility for those existing bottlings, including the Millennium Collection.
-If you are interested in reading more about Springbank’s pricing strategies and the new Countdown Collection, click here, and watch this space.
+If you are interested in reading more about Springbank’s pricing strategies and the new Countdown Collection, click here.

 Conclusion